Go round the roundabout…

 The five main debt options are:

 - Snowball your debts!
-This is almost always the best solution if you can make at least the minimum payments on your debts each month.
-It has the major advantage that as you snowball, your credit rating will get better and better, unlike all the other debt solutions that will damage your credit rating.
+Usually the best solution if you can make at least the minimum payments on your debts each month and your debts are falling, not increasing.
+As you snowball, your credit rating will get better and better, unlike all the other debt solutions that will damage your credit rating.

 - Bankruptcy which sounds scary but for many people it is the fastest and simplest way to be able to start again.
 Find out the facts rather than dismissing this because of myths and rumours that may not be correct for you.